 How does this work?

 This approach is reserved for those blogs that review products and apps.

 The advantage of this strategy is that you get both an in-depth article about your brand and backlinks to your website.

 If these people reviewed similar products to yours, that means their audience is already interested in your niche.
 So, finding potential customers should be easier.

-How to apply product review strategy?
+How to apply a product review strategy?

 Start by searching for blog articles written about your competitors or other complementary products in your space.
 If those guys got write-ups on certain blogs, their products (and therefore your products) are relevant to that audience.
-Thus, having another product review about something similar will spark their public’s interest.
+Thus, having another product review about something similar will spark the public’s interest.